B.M. (Murray State); M.M. (Louisiana State); D.M.A. (Louisiana State)

 Adjunct Associate Professor of Saxophone

-Brian Utley is Adjunct Associate Professor of Saxophone at Vanderbilt University's Blair School of Music.
-Previously, he was Associate Professor of Saxophone at Stephen F. Austin State University in Nacogdoches, Texas.
-The Owensboro, Ky., native received the degree of Doctor of Musical Arts in saxophone performance, with a minor in music theory, from Louisiana State University.
-He also holds the M.M. from L.S.U. and the B.M. from Murray State University.
-His primary saxophone teachers include Griffin Campbell and Scott Erickson.
+Brian Utley is Adjunct Associate Professor of Saxophone at Vanderbilt University's Blair School of Music, a position he has held since 2011.
+Utley received the degree of Doctor of Musical Arts in saxophone performance, with a minor in music theory, from Louisiana State University.
+He also holds the M.M. from Louisiana State University and the B.M. from Murray State University, and his primary saxophone teachers include Griffin Campbell and Scott Erickson.
+From 2001 to 2010, Utley served on the School of Music faculty at Stephen F. Austin State University in Nacogdoches, Texas.

-Utley has been a featured soloist with the Vanderbilt Wind Symphony and the Shreveport Symphony Orchestra, and has also performed numerous times with the Nashville Symphony Orchestra, the Nashville Saxophone Quartet and the Jackson Symphony.
-He is a regular recitalist at regional and national conferences of the North American Saxophone Alliance, and has performed at multiple NACUSA conferences, World Saxophone Congresses, the International Saxophone Symposium, the 2011 University of Alabama-Huntsville New Music Festival, and the Southern Regional Conference of the College Music Society.
+Utley has been a featured soloist with the Vanderbilt Wind Symphony and the Shreveport Symphony Orchestra, and has also performed with the Nashville Symphony, Jackson Symphony, and Nashville-based contemporary music ensemble Intersection.
+He is a regular recitalist at regional and national conferences of the North American Saxophone Alliance, and has performed at multiple NACUSA conferences, World Saxophone Congresses, International Saxophone Symposia, and new music festivals.